TWith2Sugars/AttemptIt/README.md

 * Attempt<'TSuccess, 'TFail> represents an attempt at doing something
 * Result<'TSuccess, 'TFail> represents the result of an attempt

-Results are a DU of Success and Fail (both generic) and

 Syntax
 ------